justaureus/ReimagEND/README.md

 Part of this pack uses resources from Astrash's Aeropelago pack, found [here](https://github.com/Astrashh/Aeropelago).

-As of Terra version 6.2, there is no easy way to set generators on the Fabric and Forge platform implementations other than the overworld.
-Due to this, the only platform that you can easily use this pack on is the Bukkit version.
-Please keep this in mind before creating issues related to the Fabric or Forge platforms.

-#### This pack is a WORK IN PROGRESS.
-It is currently survival ready however it is not feature complete.
+This pack is a *WORK IN PROGRESS*.

+It is currently survival ready, but not feature complete.
 Expect frequent changes which may be incompatible (i.e, cause chunk borders) with older versions of the pack.

-#### ADDITIONAL NOTE: There are no loot tables for custom dungeons (Ancient Towers & Mob Spawner Dungeons) at the moment.
-Vanilla End City loot tables are not affected.

-## Aether Pockets
-#### Includes overworld-like Aether pockets throughout the final ring of the outer end.
-#### Can be disabled by commenting out the biome-providers/stages/aether_pockets.yml:stages in the default.yml
+Vanilla End Cites generate with their loot tables unaffected while custom structures don't have custom loot table implementation as of the current moment.

-## INSTALLATION
+## Installation
+Download the ReimagEnd pack from the [releases page](https://github.com/justaureus/ReimagEND/releases) for a reliable pack version or from the main ReimagEnd branch for changes that haven't been applied to the latest release yet.

 Follow this [installation guide](https://terra.polydev.org/install/index.html) for your particular platform.

+Fabric users will have to edit the `level.dat` in order to apply custom generation to the end dimension.

 #### Bukkit.yml Quick Reference
 ##### Affects just the Vanilla End Dimension